ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

 # DKBTrace

--   In 1986, David K. Buck released DKBTrace, a ray tracer that used the *point-light tracing* algorithm.
+-   In 1986, David K. Buck released DKBTrace, a ray tracer that used Whitted’s algorithm.
 -   Written in C.
 -   The program only worked on the [Commodore Amiga](https://en.wikipedia.org/wiki/Amiga), an old microcomputer widely used at the time for graphics.
 -   The developer soon abandoned DKBTrace to work on POV-Ray (which we'll see shortly).